 Meet at the South Facade of the Cooper Union Foundation Building at 7 East 7th Street, between Cooper Square and The Bowery

-The rich and diverse architectural context of NoHo’s Historic Districts continues to inspire innovative contemporary design.
-The highly crafted execution of many of the recent buildings in the neighborhood shows reverence for earlier masterworks.
+The rich and diverse architectural context of NoHo’s Historic Districts continues to inspire innovative contemporary design, with the highly crafted execution of many of the recent buildings in the neighborhood showing reverence for earlier masterworks.
 Tour highlights include Morphosis’ Cooper Union Engineering Building, Herzog & de Meuron’s 40 Bond Street, DDG Partners’ 41 Bond Street, and Selldorf Architects' 10 Bond Street.
-Also encountered is a fine group of 19th-century landmarks, including the Cooper Union Foundation Building, Astor Library (now the Public Theater), and the De Vinne Press, all of which grappled to find the appropriate architectural language for taller buildings so clearly illustrated by Louis Sullivan’s Bayard-Condict Building’s dominant vertical expression.
-Along the route, a discussion of technological and stylistic breakthroughs, including the transition from masonry load bearing to steel frame construction and the appearance of more varied cladding materials, will stitch the tour’s sites together.
+Also encountered is a fine group of 19th-century landmarks, including the Cooper Union Foundation Building, Astor Library (now the Public Theater), and the De Vinne Press, all of which grappled to find the appropriate architectural language for taller buildings so clearly illustrated by Louis Sullivan’s Bayard-Condict Building.
+Along the route, a discussion of technological and stylistic breakthroughs, including the transition from masonry load bearing to steel frame construction and the appearance of more varied cladding materials, will tie the tour’s sites together.

 AIANY Guide: Alex McLean, AIA

 The safety and comfort of our guides and guests is our number one priority.
 By registering for this tour, you acknowledge and agree to adhere to the following guidelines: